rjhari2004/FL-EEG/README.md

 # FL-EEG
-Federated Learning Based Seizure Detection Using EEG
+Federated Learning Based Seizure Prediction Using EEG
-# 🧠 Federated Seizure Detection: Hybrid CA-Matrix & pFL
+# 🧠 Federated Seizure Prediction: Hybrid CA-Matrix & pFL

-This repository contains the complete implementation for a decentralized, privacy-preserving EEG seizure detection system.
+This repository contains the complete implementation for a decentralized, privacy-preserving EEG seizure Prediction system.
 It utilizes **FedProx** for global model aggregation and **Personalized Federated Learning (pFL)** for patient-specific optimization using the **CHB-MIT Scalp EEG Database**.

 ---